-Bill Purcell has spent more than 40 years in law, public service, and higher education.
-During his eight-year tenure as Mayor of the Metropolitan Government of Nashville and Davidson County, Tennessee (1999-2007), the city saw unprecedented economic expansion, an increase in Metro school funding of more than 50 percent, and the development and preservation of more than 26,000 affordable housing units.
+Bill Purcell has spent more than 40 years in law, public service and higher education.
+During his eight-year tenure as Mayor of the Metropolitan Government of Nashville and Davidson County, Tennessee (1999-2007), the city saw unprecedented economic expansion, an increase in Metro school funding of more than 50%, and the development and preservation of more than 26,000 affordable housing units.
 During his term, Nashville was ranked as the number one city for corporate headquarters and twice ranked as the hottest city in America for expansion and relocation of business.
-Bill was elected to five terms in the Tennessee House of Representatives (1986-96), serving as Majority Leader (1990-96).
+Purcell was elected to five terms in the Tennessee House of Representatives (1986-96), serving as Majority Leader (1990-96).

-An active participant in the work of the legal profession, Bill has been honored by the Nashville Bar Association with the John C. Tune award for outstanding contributions to his community and faithful service to the bar.
+An active participant in the work of the legal profession, Purcell has been honored by the Nashville Bar Association with the John C. Tune award for outstanding contributions to his community and faithful service to the bar.
 He earned his bachelor’s degree at Hamilton College and his law degree at Vanderbilt University School of Law, where he was honored as the 2004 Distinguished Alumnus.
-Bill Purcell is now Counsel in the Nashville office of FrostBrownTodd LLC, and is an Adjunct Professor of Public Policy Studies at Vanderbilt University.
-He was the Founding Dean of the College of Public Service and Urban Affairs at Tennessee State University.
+Purcell is now Counsel in the Nashville office of FrostBrownTodd LLC, and is an adjunct professor of Public Policy Studies at Vanderbilt University.
+He was the founding dean of the College of Public Service and Urban Affairs at Tennessee State University.

-Ms. Thaden serves as the director of national policy & sector strategy for Grounded Solutions Network, a national nonprofit membership organization that cultivates equitable and inclusive communities by advancing housing with lasting affordability.
-She is also the vice chair of Shelterforce, a nonprofit digital media organization covering community development and affordable housing.
+Emily Thaden serves as the vice president of national strategy for Grounded Solutions Network, a national nonprofit membership organization that cultivates equitable and inclusive communities by advancing housing with lasting affordability.
+In her role, she oversees national policy, research, special projects, and innovative financing initiatives.
+She is also the chair of the board of directors for Shelterforce, a nonprofit digital media organization covering community development and affordable housing.

-Ms. Thaden was appointed to the board in January 2017 and vice chair for housing in January 2019.
+Thaden was appointed to the Board in January 2017 and elected vice chair for housing in January 2019.

-Mr. Ansari was appointed to Board in December 2018.
-He was appointed Vice Chair for Development in January 2019.
+Ansari was appointed to the Board in December 2018 and elected vice chair for development in January 2019.

-Ms. Bowers was appointed to the Board in December 2018.
+Bowers was appointed to the board in December of 2018.

 Bishop Marcus Campbell